oasmobile/php-slimapp/README.md

 ```

-Compared to the first method, the _parameter key_ only prepends a "app." prefix to the _config key_.
+Compared to the first method, the _parameter key_ only prepends the "app." prefix to the _config key_.
 And furthermore, all parameter keys are required to exist, or an exception will be thrown when accessed.

 In practice, we suggest using the parameter key because it is consistent with how you access parameter in container definitions and twig templates.
 On the other side, the auto type checking ability when using _config key_ is an useful advantage some times.